skylarkdrones/landing_page_assets/README.md

 *   **`/go-live`**
     Dedicated visual assets for the "Go-Live" section, featuring specific hero imagery and supporting feature highlights.

+*   *   **`/platforms`**
+    Dedicated visual assets for the "Platforms" page, featuring specific hero imagery and highlighting desktop and android platforms.

 ## 🛠 Asset Standards (2026)

 1.  **Naming Convention**: All new files must use `kebab-case.ext` to maintain compatibility with existing image constants.